 Make sure your children wear sunglasses that block 100 percent of UV rays when outdoors.

-• Polarized lenses.
+- Polarized lenses.
 Don't let glare from the sun ruin outdoor activities like boating, golfing and even jogging.
 Polarized lenses for sunglasses can help control glare and provide a clearer view with a special filter that blocks intense reflected light.

-• Swim goggles.
+Swim goggles.
 Whether it's a dip in the pool, a visit to the beach, or jumping into a lake, you should never wear contacts while swimming unless you're also wearing goggles.
 Goggles protect your eyes from waterborne bacteria that can cause sight-threatening diseases.

 Goggles also sharpen your vision while you swim, snorkel or explore underwater.
 If you normally wear eyeglasses or contact lenses, look into prescription goggles that can correct your vision and protect your eyes.

-• Eye exams.
+- Eye exams.
 Before school starts, make sure your kids have comprehensive eye exams to help detect any vision problems that could affect their learning.
 In-school vision screenings are not a substitute for eye exams.

 Autumn

-• Rest your eyes.
-If you're spending more time indoors on a computer, or sit in front of a computer at work, remember to rest your eyes.
+Rest your eyes.
+If you're spending more time indoors on a computer, or sitting in front of a computer at work, remember to rest your eyes.
 Follow the "20-20-20" rule — take a break every 20 minutes and look at something that is at least 20 feet away for 20 seconds — to reduce your risk of computer vision syndrome.

-• Stay active.
+- Stay active.
 Don't let the colder weather keep you from exercising regularly.
 Staying active is good for your entire body and can help protect against diabetes, macular degeneration and more.

-• Drink lots of water.
+Drink lots of water.
 The fall season brings with it lots of yummy coffee and hot cocoa flavors, but don't forget to continue to drink lots of water.

-If you don't drink enough water, you can dehydrate your body and in turn not produce enough tears to keep your eyes moist and comfortable.
+If you don't drink enough water, you can dehydrate your body and, in turn, not produce enough tears to keep your eyes moist and comfortable.
 Eye-related symptoms of dehydration include redness, dryness and puffy eyelids.